CaioPe/SoulForgerMVP/README.md

 # SoulForgerMVP
-Gaming MVP build using Unity and C# | Art and Sound assets from license: CC BY-SA 3.0
+Game MVP build using Unity and C# | Art and Sound assets from license: CC BY-SA 3.0